ColorDirector is a powerful tool for correcting and enhancing the colours within a video.

 The program is designed to be run as an addon to CyberLink PowerDirector, and if you do this then you'll find you can export your project to PowerDirector when you're done, for more in-depth editing.

 But ColorDirector also works just fine as a stand-alone colour correction tool.
-It will import most videos without difficulty; when you're finished, the corrected movie can be exported as a video in many common formats (MP4, MPG, WMV, M2TS and more); or you can upload the clip to YouTube from within the program.
+It will import most videos without difficulty; when you're finished, the corrected movie can be exported as a video or uploaded to the web.